chipsalliance/fpga-interchange-schema/docs/device_resources.md

 ## Site example

-The following is an example site for a SLICE for a non-existant device.
+The following is an example site for a SLICE for a non-existent device.

 ```
                                 ▲